Search number: 005528551 (since the site opened, on Yom Kippur eve, Oct 12 2005)

 580.26peepingpartner, the slave of the ring that worries the hand that

-580.26+The Book of the Thousand Nights and a Night, Supplemental Nights, vol. III, 54 and 61: Alaeddin; or, The Wonderful Lamp: features two magical creatures, 'the Slave of the Ring' and 'the Slave of the Lamp' [.27], whom Alaeddin summons by rubbing their objects
+580.26+The Book of the Thousand Nights and a Night, Supplemental Nights, vol. III, 54 and 61: Alaeddin; or, The Wonderful Lamp: features two magical creatures, 'the Slave of the Ring' and 'the Slave of the Lamp', whom Alaeddin summons by rubbing the objects they are confined in

 580.27sways the lamp that shadows the walk that bends to his bane the